 To pay court fee by e-Cheque / e-Cashier Order, please enter the 11-digit Charge Number on the payment notice.

 To pay interest on judgment debt by e-Cheque / e-Cashier Order, please enter the 12-digit Charge Number on the payment notice.

 Payments made before the daily cut-off time of your selected service will be recorded as received on the same day.
-Payments effected after the daily cut-off time will be recorded as received on the following working day. e-Cheque / e-Cashier Order received on or before 5:00 p.m. on Monday to Friday (excluding public holidays) will be transferred to the bank for presentment on the same day.
-Any e-Cheque / e-Cashier Order payment collected after 5:00 p.m. will be processed on the next business day.
+Payments effected after the daily cut-off time will be recorded as received on the following working day. e-Cheque / e-Cashier Order received and FPS payments successfully made on or before 5:00 p.m. on Monday to Friday (excluding public holidays) will be transferred to the bank for presentment and receipted respectively on the same day.
+Any e-Cheque / e-Cashier Order and FPS payments collected after 5:00 p.m. will be processed on the next business day.